| The President’s

 fallen short of our requirements, and you must recognise that this

+is unacceptable.
 I ask all teams playing in future events to ensure that these

 systems regulations are followed a great deal more carefully than